About Larry Romano

-Larry began his acting career with several local New York off broadway plays and shows and he first recieved his Screen Actors Guild (SAG) card on Ridley Scott’s “Black Rain” starring Michael Douglas and Andy Garcia as two New York City policemen in search of a fugitive that escaped their custody.
-Larry played a small role as Joe Zeppi.
-Early in his career, Larry portrayed Madonna's boyfriend in the well recieved music video "Oh Father."
+Larry began his acting career with several local New York off Broadway plays and shows and he first received his Screen Actors Guild (SAG) card on Ridley Scott’s “Black Rain” starring Michael Douglas and Andy Garcia as two New York City policemen in search of a fugitive that escaped their custody.
+Larry played the small role as Joe Zeppi.
+Early in his career, Larry portrayed Madonna’s boyfriend in the well recieved music video “Oh Father.”

 Larry recieved formal training at the Lee Strasberg Theatre Institute, HB Studios and Method and Miesner.
 He has studied screenwriting and playwright work with studies with Ron Peterson, Stuart Brown, and Richard Walter.

 And last, but not least, NO – Larry Romano is not related to Ray Romano.

 Watch these rare videos that give insight into Larry…

 Brief Memoirs of Some Of Larry Romano’s Acting Experiences